dartaryan/agenseek/docs/stories/STORY-11.2.md

 **When** in admin panel
 **Then:**

-- [ ] Add "Bug Reports" section to admin dashboard
+- [x] Add "Bug Reports" section to admin dashboard
-- [ ] Display all bug reports in table/cards
+- [x] Display all bug reports in cards
-- [ ] Show: title, email, status, created date
+- [x] Show: title, email, status, created date
-- [ ] Click to expand and see full description
+- [x] Click to expand and see full description
-- [ ] Allow admin to:
+- [x] Allow admin to:
   - Mark as "in progress"
   - Mark as "resolved"
   - Mark as "closed"
   - Add admin notes
-- [ ] Filter by status (new, in progress, resolved)
+- [x] Filter by status (new, in progress, resolved, closed, all)
-- [ ] Sort by date
+- [x] Sort by date (newest first)

 **Simple Admin View:**